i³ New Tech Academy @FPCHS

 7. Will i³ scholars graduate with FPC students?

-Yes, i³ scholars are still FPC students.
+Yes, i³ scholars are FPC students.
 They will receive special graduation cords to show they were i³ students.

 8. What are integrated courses?